nikiwiles/Cleaning-Data-Project-R/CodeBook.md

 #### Target dataset

-The target dataset, *[summaryMeans.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/summaryMeans.tsv)*, consists of 180 observations on the 88 columns described in the section *summaryMeans.tsv Columns*.
+The target dataset, *[summaryMeans.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/summaryMeans.tsv)*, consists of 180 observations on the 88 columns described in the section summaryMeans.tsv Columns.

 The target dataset was created using an RScript, called [run_analysis.R](https://github.com/nikiwiles/cleaningdataproject/blob/master/run_analysis.R), that performs the following process -